taoteh1221/Open_Crypto_Tracker/README.txt

 IMPORTANT NOTES FOR LINUX USERS:

 IF YOU GET THE ERROR: "CGI program sent malformed or too big", YOU LIKELY NEED TO BUILD A PHP BINARY THAT IS COMPATIBLE WITH YOUR UNIQUE SYSTEM SETUP.
 Try running the script "BUILD-PHP-FOR-LINUX-DESKTOP.bash" in the Desktop Edition main folder, which should fix things automatically for you.
 Just make sure it's file permissions are set to "executable" (chmod +x, OR chmod 755 should do that).
-IMPORTANT NOTE: YOU *MUST* SHUT DOWN THE DESKTOP EDITION OF THIS APP *BEFOREHAND*, OTHERWISE THIS SCRIPT *CANNOT* INSTALL THE CREATED PHP BINARY IT BUILDS!
+IMPORTANT STEP: YOU *MUST* SHUT DOWN THE DESKTOP EDITION OF THIS APP *BEFOREHAND*, OTHERWISE THIS SCRIPT *CANNOT* INSTALL THE CREATED PHP BINARY IT BUILDS!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~